-Simsboro is a blue-collar town, with 57.38% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Simsboro is generally considered to be a blue-collar town.
+57.38% of the Simsboro workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Simsboro is a village of production and manufacturing workers, construction workers and builders, and service providers.
 There are especially a lot of people living in Simsboro who work in office and administrative support (7.80%), management occupations (7.52%), and maintenance occupations (7.24%).

 Residents will find that the village is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Simsboro is worth considering.

-As is often the case in a small village, Simsboro doesn't have a public transportation system that people use for their commute.
+Simsboro is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The population of Simsboro has a very low overall level of education: only 8.16% of people over 25 hold a 4-year college degree or higher.